BenDStokes/Vari-Tensor/CONTRIBUTING.md

     return a; // bad
 ```

-Use varitensor::soft_deny() to deny things that don't make mathematical sense and
+Use varitensor::impl::deny() to deny things that don't make mathematical sense.
+This
-varitensor::deny() to deny more abstract things.
-The soft_deny function can be toggled off
-at compile time for increased performance, deny() cannot.
+function can be toggled off at compile time for increased performance.

 ## Naming Conventions